nterehova/stepik_selenium_course/README.md

 # stepik_selenium_course
+### Hello, dear colleague!

-Homework for selenium on python
+This is a place for homework for selenium via python from https://stepik.org/.

-I'm planning to store tests for https://stepik.org/ selenium course.
+Have fun.